mecid/mecid.github.io/_posts/2021-06-08-what-is-new-in-swiftui-after-wwdc21.md

 As you can see in the example above, we also have new *ButtonRole* enum that allows specifying a role for the button, which can be either *destructive* or *cancel*.

 #### Pull-to-Refresh
 I used to have the pull-to-refresh gesture in the screens where the content can be updated or refetched.
-SwiftUI provides the *refreshable* view modifier that we can use to attach the pull-to-refresh gesture and a callback that SwiftUI runs as soon as the user enables the gesture.
+SwiftUI provides the new *refreshable* view modifier that we can use to attach the pull-to-refresh gesture and a callback that SwiftUI runs as soon as the user enables the gesture.

 ```swift
 struct ContentView: View {